Every Homeschool

 The gap reflects a legislative policy judgment embedded in SB 2.
 The private-school figure is tied to 85% of statewide per-pupil funding, calibrated to cover a meaningful portion of private-school tuition.
 The homeschool figure is set by the legislature at $2,000 per child and does not scale with enrollment or cost.

-TEFA participation also introduces oversight: annual nationally norm-referenced testing, expense-category approval by Odyssey, and receipt review.
+TEFA participation also introduces oversight: annual nationally norm-referenced testing, expense-category approval, marketplace-only purchasing, and periodic State Auditor compliance audits per the program’s families page.
 Families who prefer independence from program oversight may prefer to pay out of pocket.
 The trade-off is real and worth pricing honestly against each family’s own budget.

 Timeline and deadlines